University Hospital Erlangen

 - Parathyroid scintigraphy

 - Lung perfusion scintigraphy

 - Scintigraphy to assess the dynamics of gastric emptying

-- Search for the source of bleeding using Tc-99m-labeled red blood cells
+- Detection of the source of hemorrhage using Tc-99m-labeled red blood cells

 - Spleen scintigraphy